TheRake66/python-fast/README.md

 The principle is simple: you have templates, and whenever you want to add a page, a component, a library, or basically anything to your project (even the foundation of the project itself), Fast will generate the files.

 Fast works with a variable system.
-For example, if some files in your template contain `{{lower_name}}`, Fast will replace all occurrences with the name of the element you are currently adding.
+For example, if some files in your template contain `{{lower_name}}` Fast will replace all occurrences with the name of the element you are currently adding.
 This allows each file to be modified on the fly as it is being added.

 # Prerequisites